Artificial vs. Real Christmas Trees…let’s get into it!

 Plus, it’s also likely that you’ll find other holiday decor accessories where you find your tree.

 For many people, this event heralds the holiday season and is connected with fun family memories.

-Finally, natural trees (like a Balsam Fir) tend to enhance all the surrounding decor as a mark of real authenticity and enthusiasm for the holiday season.
+Finally, natural trees (like a Balsam Fir tree, the most popular type of tree) tend to enhance all the surrounding decor as a mark of real authenticity and enthusiasm for the holiday season.